LADBukkit/FatigueGuard/README.md

 This plugin also supports the **\_\_global\_\_** region.

+## Permissions
+`fatigueguard.admin` is needed for every command of this plugin.

 ## Commands
 `/fg fatigue <level>` sets the mining fatigue level starting with 0.
 `/fg add <world> <region>` adds a region of a specific world to the list of fatigue regions.